-CNET Asks: Who has the best upcoming games?
+CNET asks: Who has the best upcoming games?

 - Fire Emblem Warriors, from the well-known dynasty adventure series will soon become available on the Switch and 3DS.

-- The newest Mario game for the Nintendo Switch has been announced, Super Mario Odyssey.
+- The newest Mario game for the Nintendo Switch was showcased, Super Mario Odyssey.
 The game will feature new worlds, costumes and special abilities.

 - After years of waiting, Metroid Prime 4 is coming to the Switch.
 We will see a bunch of new changes from the last time there was an addition to the Metroid Prime series.